schmeekygeek/assignment-cmb/README.md

 - Used `express`,`mongodb` on the backend
 - Basic responsive layout
 - A user can create, update and delete a task
-- There is an issue where I couldn't figure out how to close the dialog once a task is created